santagoy/san-tagoy-xyz/content/posts/dark-matter-drifter-combat.md

 ### Movement and/or Shooting

 You can run (hopefully to cover) 10 meters over open ground.
-Obstacles or impeding terrain half that to 5 meters.
+Obstacles or impeding terrain reduce that to 6 meters.
+If using minis on a table, each meter can be scaled to 1 cm.

 Or shoot targets within range, even if they're moving.
 Advantage is rolling 3d6 and taking the two highest.
 Disadvantage is rolling 3d6 and taking the two lowest.
 Shooting beyond the maximum range is a guaranteed miss.